lmas/thesis/thesis.typ

 As a final note, normalised distances are not wanted in some cases, for example when trying to detect point anomalies.
-Rather than using MASS, it's possible to use a generalised method such as Minkowski's distance #footnote[https://en.wikipedia.org/wiki/Minkowski_distance]
+Rather than using MASS, it is possible to use a generalised method such as Minkowski's distance #footnote[https://en.wikipedia.org/wiki/Minkowski_distance]

 $ D(t,s) = sqrt(sum_(i=1)^n |t_i-s_i|^2 ) \ $<minkowski>